miage-lille/starlords/README.md

 [LIGO](https://ligolang.org) is a strongly and statically typed language for writing [Tezos](https://tezos.com) smart contracts.

-LIGO currently offers three syntaxes:
+LIGO currently offers two syntaxes:

 - JsLIGO, a TypeScript/JavaScript inspired syntax that aims to be familiar to those coming from TypeScript/JavaScript.

 - CameLIGO, an OCaml inspired syntax that allows you to write in a functional style.

-- PascaLIGO, a syntax inspired by Pascal which provides an imperative developer experience.

 For this training we will use JsLIGO.